Probabilistic deconstruction of a theory of gravity, Part I: flat space: Stochastic process in JT gravity

+The resulting \textit{generator equation}, expressing a constraint on probability measures which evolve in time according to joint quantum distributions of the boundary of JT gravity, is given by \eqref{qgeneq}, where we have also conveniently Taylor-expanded $\Phi(x_1)$ in the first integral of the right-hand-side.

-We now proceed to evaluate \eqref{Qgeneq} for the asymptotic quantum stochastic process we have extracted from the quantum theory of the boundary of JT gravity, working in the holographic, semi-classical limit $\gamma \gg s \gg 1$ and expanding in large $\ga$.
-We will find that in the first non-vanishing order which is at $\gamma^0$, we recover Einstein's equations \eqref{dileq} with the cosmological constant $\Lambda$ set to zero, with the probability distribution $\Phi$ being the dilaton, or area of compactified space, in the gravitational theory!
+We now proceed to evaluate \eqref{qgeneq} for the \textit{asymptotic} quantum stochastic process we extracted from the \textit{local} limit of the quantum theory of the boundary of JT gravity in Section \ref{sec: flatasym}, working in the holographic, semi-classical limit $\gamma \gg s \gg 1$ and expanding in large $\ga$.
+We will find that in the first non-vanishing order which is at $\gamma^0$, we recover Einstein's equations \eqref{dileq} with the cosmological constant $\Lambda$ set to zero, with the probability density $\Phi$ being the dilaton, or area of compactified space, in the gravitational theory!

-Precisely, we first evaluate the integrals on each side of \eqref{Qgeneq} for finite $T_{21}>0$ and $T_{32}, T_{21}>0$, where in the semi-classical limit the propagator \eqref{flatbC} applies (and enters the joint quantum distributions $q_{T_3, T_2, T_1}$, $q_{T_2, T_1}$ as in \eqref{EVPP1}, \eqref{EVPP2}, \eqref{2pft}, \eqref{PIdef}) and we can also use the saddle-point method.
+In detail, we first evaluate integrals on each side of \eqref{qgeneq} for finite $T_{21}>0$ and $T_{32}, T_{21}>0$, where in the semi-classical limit the propagator \eqref{flatbC} applies (and enters the joint quantum distributions $q_{T_3, T_2, T_1}$, $q_{T_2, T_1}$ as in \eqref{EVPP1}, \eqref{EVPP2}, \eqref{2pft}, \eqref{PIdef}) and we can also use the saddle-point method.
 We then continue the resulting expressions to $T_{21}\to 0^{+}$ and $T_{21}, T_{32} \to 0^{+}$.
-We need to go up to sub-subleading order in the saddle-point expansion, so it is convenient to use a closed formula for the sadde-point expansion of a multi-variable integral which we derive in Appendix \ref{app: sadfml}.
+We need to go up to sub-subleading order in the saddle-point expansion, so it is convenient to use a closed formula for the sadde-point expansion of a multi-variable integral, which we derive in Appendix \ref{app: sadfml}.
 For $\calN$ variables $z_1,\dotsc, z_{\calN}$,

 where the star scripts indicate evaluation at the saddle point, and $\hat{B}_{\bm{i}j}(x)$, $x: \mathbb{N}^{\calN} \to \mathbb{C}$ are multi-variate Bell polynomials \cite{WithNa10} which are coefficients in the expansion of powers of a multi-variate polynomial---for $S=\sum_{\bm{i} \in \mathbb{N}^{\calN}}x_{\bm{i}}\bm{z}^{\bm{i}}$, $S^j=\sum_{\bm{i} \in \mathbb{N}^{\calN}}\hat{B}_{\bm{i}j}(x)\bm{z}^{\bm{i}}$ for $j \in \mathbb{N}$.
 The Bell polynomials can be evaluated using the recursion relation